softwareshinobi/softwareshinobi/readme.md

 ## Check Out My Stuff

-There is only so much room in this text box to share my stuff.
+Supposedly in order to receive, we must share.

+So let's do that.

-When you've got a sec, browse through my AllMyLinks at the link below.
+When you've got a sec, browse through my AllMyLinks page at the link below.

 On my AllMyLinks page you'll learn more about me and what I do and what I've created.

+This being done with intention to share with the Universe the fruits of my labor.

 https://www.allmylinks.com/software-shinobi